 Jewelry, objects (metal, paper, plastic, wood, textile, glass), objets trouvés and readymades, 3D print, and e-waste are the exhibits of the show reflecting the present discourse on nature and environment.
 Videos created by the participants are presented at the BKV exhibition and the Live online presentation.

 The concept of Metamorphoses also applies to the media artists use to highlight their creative procedure: Jewelry, performance, and video.

 The project includes:

-1. Three workshops on the history and meaning of jewelry and objects, narrative and scriptwriting, rituals and performance, communication, and video (Total of 25 hours).
+1. Online workshops on the history and meaning of jewelry and objects, narrative and scriptwriting, rituals and performance, communication, and video.

 2. Online individual coaching.